-Scores for quality, safety and patient experience are readily available from the federal government’s Hospital Compare website, The Joint Commission and Healthgrades.
+Scores for quality, safety and patient experience are readily available from Healthgrades, Hospital Compare, The Joint Commission and U.S. News & World Report.

 U.S. News’ Best Hospitals rankings are based on mortality rates for patients who represent especially challenging cases, on patient safety and on other measures of performance that can be assessed using hard data in addition to an annual reputational survey of physicians, who are asked to name hospitals they consider the best in their specialty for difficult cases.
 Patient safety metrics now account for 10 percent of each hospital’s overall score, in most specialties – twice as much as in past years.

 The role of hospital reputation, as determined through a national survey of medical specialists, diminished by 5 percentage points.
 The research organization RTI International, in Research Triangle Park, N.C., conducted the physician survey and produced the Best Hospitals methodology and national rankings under contract with U.S. News.
 Click here